Gandhinagar

 The Akshardham temple is located in Gandhinagar.
 There was a determination to make Gandhinagar a purely Indian enterprise, partly because the state of Gujarat was the birthplace of Mahatma Gandhi.
 For this reason, the planning was done by two Indian town planners: Prakash M Apte and H. K. Mewada, who had apprenticed with Le Corbusier in Chandigarh.

+Etymology

+The name of the city means "Gandhi's city" and it is named after Mahatma Gandhi.

 History

 The city was planned by Chief Architect H.K.
 Mewada, a Cornell University graduate, and his assistant Prakash M Apte.
+It was developed in the 1960s.